Display Patient Information Leaflets

 1. TVT (Tension-free Vaginal Tape)

-TVT is the most commonly performed operation to treat stress incontinence.
+TVT was the most performed operation to treat stress incontinence but is currently suspended.
 It involves use of a synthetic mesh as a sling to support the urethra.
 It is often performed as a day case.
-See leaflet on TVT for more details.
 (We are currently unable to offer this surgery following NHS England notification in July 2018 but it might be available in future)

 2. Urethral Bulking Agent

 Another commonly performed operation; this involves the injection of a soft permanent gel into the urethra near the bladder neck to increase resistance to urine flow.
-It is the least invasive procedure available and can be carried out under local anaesthetic but has a reduced success rate and might also be temporary.
+It is the least invasive procedure available and can be carried out under local anaesthetic but has a reduced success rate and the efficacy may reduce over time.
 See leaflet on Urethral Bulking for more details.

 3. Colposuspension